-

 If you're hosting this event at home then literally anything goes, but it is definitely recommended that you wear at least a little bit of tartan!
 Whether it be a tartan hat, a tartan tie, or the full kilt get up, it's entirely up to you.

-If you want to look the part then Kilt Up!
+If you want to look the part then kilt up!